verrazzano/docs/content/en/docs/setup/install/profiles.md

 ## Profile configurations

 The following table lists the Verrazzano components that are enabled by default with each profile.
-Note that you can customize any Verrazzano installation, such as by enabling or disabling components explicitly, regardless of the profile.
+Note that you can customize any Verrazzano installation regardless of the profile.

 | Component               | dev | prod | managed-cluster |
 |-------------------------|:---:|:----:|:---------------:|